NielOk/latent_coherence_dynamics/README.md

 # entropy_mapping
-Mapping token entropy to reveal generation dynamics of language models
+Mapping token entropy and logit concentration to reveal generation dynamics of language models